jalal246/mdl-color-palette/README.md

 `options`

 * `color` string, one of the available colors.
-* `islight` Boolean, if true, will select light random color.
+* `isLight` Boolean, if true, will select light random color.
 * `isDark` Boolean, if true, will select dark random color.

 ### color